-Simplified electronic invoices are specially designed invoices for instant Business-to-Consumer (B2C) transactions where the buyer is not liable to claim input VAT deductions.
+Simplified electronic invoices are specially designed invoices for Business-to-Consumer (B2C) transactions where the buyer can not claim input VAT deductions.
 In general, these types of invoices exclude the buyer’s details.
 For instance, these invoices might be issued by retail shops, grocery stores, hotels, transport hubs, sports venues, etc., where the end-user is a consumer.

 All taxable individuals (except non-resident taxable individuals), who are subject to e-Invoicing Regulations, must issue simplified e-invoices in case of B2C transactions.
 Such persons are: